 Yep.
 Most companies make the mistake of putting the video production through a ‘committee process’.
 That might help in ‘ticking boxes’ and making sure everyone in the office is happy and that you don’t offend anyone, but it also ensures that all the life is squeezed out of it.
 Result?
 You bore everyone to death.

 Video is a brutal medium.
 People switch off FAST.
 Good marketers know this and try and mitigate it with outrageous or over-the-top-quirky content to keep viewers watching.
 For some brands, this can work but it requires flawless execution, otherwise it just looks naff.
 For many businesses – particularly in professional services – it can reflect poorly on the brand and do more damage than good.

 Happily, there is a middle ground.
 You CAN produce a memorable company video that is effective, but the key is to avoid being too ‘corporate’.
 Keep the personality!
 Tell your story in such a way that communicates your brand values.
 Creativity – and a professional production team – are key.

-If you want a quote for your company video, contact us.
+If you want a quote for your company video, check out our other business, Viddo.